 Here are the basics on the pros and cons of each, and how to go about getting it.

-Some campgrounds or RV parks will offer WiFi and will make sure you know all about it on their website.
-But with the exception of a few parks that seem to get what they really need for equipment, most RV parks have very inadequate bandwidth and equipment to serve an entire campground or park.
+Some campgrounds or RV parks will offer RV internet options.
+They will make sure you know all about it on their website.
+However, most RV parks have very inadequate bandwidth and equipment to serve an entire campground or park.
 There are a few parks that are the exception, but they are rare indeed.

-As a result, on most campground’s WiFi systems, you will get very slow speeds and it may drop out entirely on you frequently.
-Usually, during popular times of the day for people to be online (evenings), it will almost be unusable, as so many people will be trying to use it at once.
+As a result, on most campground’s WiFi systems, you will get very slow speeds.
+It may even drop out entirely and frequently.
+Usually, during popular times of the day for people to be online (evenings), it will almost be unusable.
+That’s because so many RVers will be trying to use the same internet source at once.
 (Imagine 100 cars trying to drive down the same 2-lane highway at the same time.
 It’s basically the same concept.
 Things will be slow going.)
 This can be frustrating if you are trying to accomplish anything besides possibly simple browsing.

-Add to that, it is considered bad etiquette to try to stream since there are so many others trying to use the same limited service it is best to use it sparingly.
+Add to that, it is considered bad etiquette to try to stream using RV park interent.
+Since there are so many others trying to use the same limited service it is best to use it sparingly.
 Some parks will even block you if you are using that much of their bandwidth.

-Basically, unless you have a favorite park you go to, and you know they have a great internet setup, this isn’t something to rely on for more than just getting email and very basic web surfing.
+Basically, unless you have a favorite park you go to, and you know they have a great RV internet setup, this isn’t something to rely on.
+You’ll likely only be able to get email and do very basic web surfing.
 Even then, it may not be usable or reliable.